GitLiveApp/firebase-kotlin-sdk/README.md

 ## Multiplatform

 The Firebase Kotlin SDK provides a common API to access Firebase for projects targeting *iOS*, *Android* and *JS* meaning you can use Firebase directly in your common code.
 Under the hood, the SDK achieves this by binding to the respective official Firebase SDK for each supported platform.

+It uses the <a href="https://github.com/GitLiveApp/firebase-java-sdk">Firebase Java SDK</a> to support the JVM target.

 ### Accessing the underlying Firebase SDK